Belgian Gardens

 The level of residential development activity in Belgian Gardens is very low in comparison to the average area assessed nationally by AreaSearch

-Belgian Gardens has seen limited development activity with an average of 2 approvals per year over five years (14 approvals).
-This reflects its rural nature where development is driven by local housing needs rather than broad market demand.
-The small number of approvals means individual projects can significantly impact annual growth statistics.
+Belgian Gardens averaged two development approvals per year between 2016 and 2020, totaling 14 approvals over these five years.
+This limited activity reflects the area's rural nature, with development primarily driven by local housing needs rather than broader market demand.
+Notably, individual projects can significantly impact annual growth statistics due to the small number of approvals.

-Belgian Gardens shows less construction activity than the rest of Queensland and is below national averages.
-Recent construction comprises 25% standalone homes and 75% attached dwellings, marking a shift from existing patterns (currently 53% houses).
-This skew towards compact living offers affordable entry pathways attracting downsizers, investors, and first-time purchasers.
-Belgian Gardens has around 1048 people per approval, indicating a mature, established area.
-By 2041, it is expected to grow by 28 residents (AreaSearch quarterly estimate).
-Current development patterns suggest new housing supply will meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Belgian Gardens shows less construction activity compared to the rest of Queensland and national averages.
+Recent construction comprises 25% standalone homes and 75% attached dwellings, a shift from the current 53% houses.
+This trend suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+Belgian Gardens has an established population density of around 1048 people per approval.
+By 2041, the area is projected to grow by 25 residents according to AreaSearch's latest quarterly estimate.
+Given current development patterns, new housing supply should meet demand, offering favorable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development